Outrider raises $53 million to develop autonomous truck technology

 Driverless vehicle technology has the potential to transform industries — and indeed, it already has.
 Stockholm, Sweden-based Einride has raised over $32 million for freight systems that transport logs, shipping containers, and other cargo autonomously.
 For its part, Alphabet’s Waymo — a pack leader in the market segment — has deployed a commercial robo-taxi service in Phoenix, Arizona.

 As for Outrider, previously Azevtec (Autonomous, Zero-Emission Vehicle Technologies), it hopes to do for yard trucks what Waymo did for ride-hailing and Einride did for trucking.
 The company, which is headquartered in Golden, Colorado, was founded in 2017 with the goal of automating vehicle movement in freight hubs to reduce costs while improving safety.
-Today it emerged from stealth with $53 million in seed and series a rounds led by NEA and 8VC, respectively, to see its vision through, and revealed that it’s conducting pilot tests with four Fortune 200 companies and Georgia-Pacific, one of the world’s largest manufacturers and distributors of tissue, pulp, paper, and more.
+Today it emerged from stealth with $53 million in seed funding led by NEA and series A funding led by 8VC.
+Outrider also revealed that it’s conducting pilot tests with four Fortune 200 companies and Georgia-Pacific, one of the world’s largest manufacturers and distributors of tissue, pulp, paper, and more.

 “Logistics yards offer a well-defined environment and a set of discrete, repetitive tasks that make the ideal use case for autonomous technology.
 But today’s yards are also complex, often chaotic environments, with many manual tasks.
 This is why a systems approach is necessary to automate every major task in the yard,” said founder and CEO Andrew Smith.
 “Modern distribution yards aren’t just autonomous, they are electric.
 Electric yard trucks are easier to operate and maintain than their diesel counterparts.
-Our mission is to work with customers and suppliers to rapidly retire the more than 50,000 diesel-polluting yard trucks currently operating at logistics hubs throughout the US.”
+Our mission is to work with customers and suppliers to rapidly retire the more than 50,000 diesel-polluting yard trucks currently operating at logistics hubs throughout the U.S.”

 Outrider doesn’t own or operate vehicles itself — instead, it provides a software-as-a-service (SaaS) solution for customer-owned fully and semi-autonomous freight and transportation fleets, as well as a team of technicians to monitor those fleets’ progress remotely.
-Its stack handles autonomous distribution yard operations at logistics hubs, namely in distribution centers, warehouses, and rail yards.
-Commonly, this entails moving trailers around the yard, moving trailers to and from loading docks, hitching and unhitching trailers, connecting and disconnecting trailer brake lines, and monitoring trailer locations.
+Its stack handles autonomous distribution yard operations at logistics hubs, such as distribution centers, warehouses, and rail yards.
+Commonly, this entails moving trailers around the yard and to and from loading docks, hitching and unhitching trailers, connecting and disconnecting trailer brake lines, and monitoring trailer locations.

-Outrider claims the computer vision-based vehicles orchestrated by its software — which are capable of up to level 4 automated driving, a mode the Society of Automotive Engineers defines as fully self-driving in most conditions — exceed not only efficiency and safety standards but stringent environmental standards, as well.
-The details are a bit vague, but Outrider says its three-way system, which includes a management engine and the aforementioned yard trucks and site infrastructure, works with much of the existing supply chain software used by large enterprises.
+Outrider claims the computer vision-based vehicles orchestrated by its software — which are capable of up to level 4 automated driving, a mode the Society of Automotive Engineers defines as fully self-driving in most conditions — exceed not only efficiency and safety standards but stringent environmental standards as well.
+The details are a bit vague, but Outrider says its three-way system, which includes a management engine and the aforementioned yard trucks and site infrastructure, works with much of the supply chain software already used by large enterprises.

 Outrider is tackling a market that’s practically unrivaled in terms of shipment volume.
 In 2013, the value of goods transported as freight cargo was estimated to be about $50 billion each day in the U.S. alone.
-The driverless truck market is anticipated to reach 6,700 units globally after totaling $54.23 billion in 2019 and stands to save the logistics and shipping industry $70 billion annually while boosting productivity by 30%.
+The driverless truck market is anticipated to reach 6,700 units globally after totaling $54.23 billion in 2019, and it stands to save the logistics and shipping industry $70 billion annually while boosting productivity by 30%.

 Besides cost savings, the growth is driven in part by a shortage of human drivers.
 In 2018, the American Trucking Associates estimated that 50,000 more truckers were needed to close the gap in the U.S., even despite the sidelining of proposed U.S. Transportation Department screenings for sleep apnea.